zougui1/create-react-component/README.md

 ## commands
 commands:
 * init: add an npm script with its path. e.g. `"crc": "node /path/to/the/cli"`, default config: the scripts are in jsx, the styles in scss, there is no test and the structure is "separation", _4 args_
+* sl: create a stateless component
+* sf: create a stateful component
+* rsl: create a redux stateless component
+* rsf: create a redux stateful component
+flags:
 * --tsx: pass the scripts type to tsx, default: false (jsx)
 * --tests: make test file when creating a component, default: false
 * --style: choose a style extension, default: scss
 * --structure: choose a structure over the pre-defined ones, default: separation
 * --defaultFiles: set if the default files must be created or no, default: true

-* c: create a stateless component
-* sl: create a stateless component
-* sf: create a stateful component
+some examples:
+initiate the CLI with tests, with tsx files, default structure ("separation") and without the defaultFiles `crc init --tests --tsx --defaultFiles=false`

-* rsl: create a redux stateless component
+create a stateless component without any test using the "strictseparation" structure `crc sl test --tests=false --structure=strictseparation`
-* rsf: create a redux stateful component

 ## pre-defined structures